The Synthetic Voice Enters the Ballot

 AI voice cloning attacks that credential.
 It separates the acoustic sign of personhood from the person.
 Once the voice can be generated, the old test - "I heard them say it" - loses force.
 The user is moved into a stranger evidentiary world: did the person speak, did someone imitate them, did a campaign authorize it, did a model generate it, did the channel authenticate it, and who has the logs?

-This is why synthetic voice belongs with the site's broader concerns about model-mediated knowledge.
+This is why synthetic voice belongs with broader concerns about synthetic media and election integrity.
 The model does not merely produce information about politics.
 It produces an apparent speaker.
 It turns identity into output.
 A voter does not encounter a claim with a footnote.
 They encounter a voice acting inside a channel designed for immediate response.

 The Channel Is Part of the Lie